flowroute/flowroute-sdk-v3-nodejs/README.md

 ### CNAMsController

-Contains all of the methods necessary to create, delete, assign and unassign CNAM records, as well as view and filter for specific CNAM records on your Flowroute account.
+Contains all of the functions necessary to create, delete, assign and unassign CNAM records, as well as view and filter for specific CNAM records on your Flowroute account.

 *   [createANewCNAMRecord(body, mContentType, callback)](#) \- Lets you create a Caller ID record for your account which can then be assigned to any of your long code numbers.
 To assign a CNAM record to your number, see "Assign a CNAM Record to a Phone Number".
 *   [listAccountCNAMRecords(options, callback)](#) \- Returns a list of all CNAM records on your account by default.
 You can apply search filters using any of the optional query parameters.